nathan-gs/ha-map-card/README.md

 * All plugins should implement the `Plugin` class.
 See [`Plugin.js`](./src/models/Plugin.js) and [`Plugin.d.ts`](./src/models/Plugin.d.ts).
 * For a concrete example, see [`CircleTestPlugin.js`](./plugins/CircleTestPlugin.js).
 * Typescript example: see [bezmi/ha-map-card-plugin-bom-radar](https://github.com/bezmi/ha-map-card-plugin-bom-radar).

+Tag your Github repo with [ha-map-card-plugin](https://github.com/topics/ha-map-card-plugin) for discoverability.

 ## Mentions & Discussions